 (3) It includes the sale of food for consumption on the premises where sold.

-(4) It features at least three A-2 permit holders who sell Ohio wine at it.
+(4) It features any combination of at least three A-2 or A-2f permit holders who sell Ohio wine at it.

 (C) The premises of the event for which the F-4 permit is issued shall be clearly defined and sufficiently restricted to allow proper enforcement of the permit by state and local law enforcement officers.
 If an F-4 permit is issued for all or a portion of the same premises for which another class of permit is issued, that permit holder's privileges will be suspended in that portion of the premises in which the F-4 permit is in effect.